-The financial statements report the changes in and totals of each net asset class based on the existence of donor restrictions, as applicable.
+Basis of Presentation - The financial statements report the changes in and totals of each net asset class based on the existence of donor restrictions, as applicable.
 Net assets are classified as unrestricted, temporarily restricted, or permanently restricted and are detailed as follows:

-Unrestricted net assets - Net assets of the Organization that are neither permanently restricted nor temporarily restricted by donor-imposed stipulations.
+Unrestricted Net Assets - Net assets of the Organization that are neither permanently restricted nor temporarily restricted by donor-imposed stipulations.

-Temporarily restricted net assets - Net assets of the Organization resulting from contributions and other inflows of assets whose use by the Organization is limited by donor-imposed stipulations that either expire by passage of time or by actions of the Organization.
-The Organization does not have temporarily restricted net assets at June 30, 2017 or 2016.
+Temporarily Restricted Net Assets - Net assets of the Organization resulting from contributions and other inflows of assets whose use by the Organization is limited by donor-imposed stipulations that either expire by passage of time or by actions of the Organization.
+The Organization does not have temporarily restricted net assets at June 30, 2018 or 2017.

-Permanently restricted net assets - Net assets of the Organization resulting from contributions and other inflows of assets whose use by the Organization is limited by donor-imposed stipulations that neither expire by passage of time nor can be fulfilled or otherwise removed by actions of the Organization.
-The Organization does not have permanently restricted net assets at June 30, 2017 or 2016.
+Permanently Restricted Net Assets - Net assets of the Organization resulting from contributions and other inflows of assets whose use by the Organization is limited by donor-imposed stipulations that neither expire by passage of time nor can be fulfilled or otherwise removed by actions of the Organization.
+The Organization does not have permanently restricted net assets at June 30, 2018 or 2017.